-On July 14, 2021, the Board approved the final university integrations which integrate the existing Bloomsburg University, Lock Haven University, and Mansfield University into a single Northeast Integrated University, and the existing California University, Edinboro University, and Clarion University into a single Western Integrated University.
-These integrations have been designed to leverage the strength of these universities to position them to better serve students and to improve financial sustainability.
+On July 14, 2021, the Board approved the final university integration plans which integrated the then existing Bloomsburg University, Lock Haven University, and Mansfield University into a single northeast integrated university, subsequently named Commonwealth University of Pennsylvania, and the then existing California University, Edinboro University, and Clarion University into a single western integrated university, subsequently named Pennsylvania Western University.
+These integrations were designed to leverage the strength of these universities to position them to better serve students and to improve financial sustainability.